gpucce/control_mgt/README.md

 # Workflow

 1. Profile HWT and MGT texts
-2. Obtain the adversarial dataset dataset
+2. Obtain the adversarial dataset
 3. DPO fine-tuning of LLM generator
 4. Generate new MGT with the fine tuned models
 5. Evaluate Detectors